 PNSO Dinosaur Museum

-Creative Activities in Children’s Spac
+Creative Activities in Children’s Space

 PNSO Dinosaur Museum Creative Activities in Children’s Space Solution: Aubrey the Torosaurus and the Suborder Ceratopsia Scientific Art Exhibition is part of the “PNSO New Aesthetic Education Project: Join ZHAO Chuang and YANG Yang to Creating Amazing Stories on Earth” which is facing to the children aging 6 to 12.
 In this solution, we provide two scientific art activities.